xinlet/VAR-LRPS/README.md

 ## Other Visualisation

 - **Rank Choice and MSPE (Simulated Data):**
-  `sim_mspe.R` implemented the visualisations for cross-validation rank selection and MSPE performance based on simulated datasets.
+  `code/sim_mspe.R` implemented the visualisations for cross-validation rank selection and MSPE performance based on simulated datasets.

 - **Principal Angle:**
-  `principal_angle.R` implemented the visualisation of principal angles computed between VAR matrices for each dataset.
+  `code/principal_angle.R` implemented the visualisation of principal angles computed between VAR matrices for each dataset.